William Fitzwilliam, 4th Earl Fitzwilliam: Opposition (1795–1806)

 Napoleon continued territorial acquisitions worried Fitzwilliam, with Grey writing to Fox on 19 March 1803 that Fitzwilliam was "full of indignation against Bonaparte, and of fears for the situation of the country".
 War resumed in May.
 Fitzwilliam wrote to Laurence on 14 August on the Volunteer system: "All the higher orders, particularly when you get into the manufacturing district, tremble at the thought of arms being put into the hands of the people indiscriminately...having none in authority over them, at least, not such as ought to be".
 He instead advocated volunteers in regiments where "we are sure at least of having proper commanders".
 On the recent coming together of Pitt, Fox and Windham he said: "It is that sort of junction, which I feel to be necessary for the security of the country in these times, and in all for the maintenance of the Constitution in its true spirit".
+In this crisis he raised and commanded the Peterborough Volunteer Cavalry.
 On 6 December he wrote to Lady Rockingham:

 My heart...is to agree on all subjects with Charles Fox: but your opinions have been terribly at variance.
 New occurrences and change of circumstances will, I hope, bring us together again—but still I am anti-Gallican: I ask not, what sort of Government prevail, but under none, can I submit patiently to the strange assumption of power over independent nations, daily making by France.
 Here is the root of my present opinions: I am sure, it is the growth of good Whig soil.

 In April 1804 talk of an alternative government led to Grey proposing to Samuel Whitbread MP that Pitt and Fox serve in the same administration with Fitzwilliam as nominal prime minister.
 Pitt offered Fitzwilliam the office of Secretary of State for Foreign Affairs but as Fox would be excluded, he declined the offer.
 In the end, Pitt resumed the Premiership in May.
 In May 1805 Fitzwilliam secured Grattan a seat in Parliament, offering him one of the Malton seats.
 With Pitt's death in January 1806 Fitzwilliam was again spoken of as a possible prime minister, with the King reportedly speaking of him "with great warmth and esteem".
 Fitzwilliam looked favourably on the union of Lord Grenville and Fox in the aftermath of Pitt's death, writing on 27 January to Lord Grenville: "I assure you, it has been the anxious object of my wishes very, very long".
 Fox convinced Fitzwilliam to accept the Lord Presidency of the Council in Lord Grenville's ministry, after originally being nominated for the Lord Lieutenancy of Ireland.
 Fitzwilliam would have liked to have been Lord Privy Seal but accepted Fox's suggestion because he had pressed Fitzwilliam that it would matter to him personally.
 However, he did not submit to Fox's suggestion that he resign the Lord Lieutenancy of the West Riding of Yorkshire to the Duke of Norfolk.